DefectDojo/django-DefectDojo/readme-docs/KUBERNETES.md

 ### Media persistent volume

-By default DefectDojo helm installation doesn't support persistent storage for storing images (dynamically uploaded by users).
-By default it uses emptyDir, which is ephemeral by its nature, and doesn't support multiple replicas of django pods, so should not be in use for production.
+By default, DefectDojo helm installation doesn't support persistent storage for storing images (dynamically uploaded by users).
+By default, it uses emptyDir, which is ephemeral by its nature and doesn't support multiple replicas of django pods, so should not be in use for production.

-To enable persistence of the media storage that supports R/W many, should be in use as backend storage like S3, NFS, glusterfs etc.
+To enable persistence of the media storage that supports R/W many, should be in use as backend storage like S3, NFS, glusterfs et

 ```bash
 django: